ctools/ctools/doc/source/reference_manual/ctbutterfly.rst

 ctbutterfly
 ===========

-Computes butterfly.
+Computes butterfly diagram for a power law model.

 Synopsis
 --------

-Calculates the confidence band of a power law model, taking into account the covariance matrix of a likelihood fit.
-The tool derives the envelope of power law models with parameters that lie within the error ellipse.
+Calculates the confidence band of a power law model, taking into account the covariance matrix resulting from a maximum likelihood fit.
+The tool derives the envelope of all power law models whose prefactor and spectral index fall within the error ellipse that is associated with the covariance of the parameters.
 It outputs an ASCII file in column separated value (CSV) format containing the results.
 Each row in the result file corresponds to an energy.
 The columns give the energy in MeV, the fitted intensity in ph/cm2/s/MeV, and the minimum and maximum intensity that envelope the power law model with a given confidence (by default a confidence level of 68% is used, but the level can be adjusted using the ``confidence`` parameter).